-A quick post today on how to make easy garlic scallops that are perfectly seared yet succulent, garlicky and saucy!
-You can serve them as an appetizer, starter or dinner for two over a creamy risotto!
+A quick post today on how to make easy, good for you, Italian garlic scallops that are perfectly seared yet succulent, garlicky and saucy!
+You can serve them as an appetizer, starter, or dinner for two with angel hair pasta or over a creamy risotto!

-Lucky me, I also had all that clarified Butter Ghee from the other day, so really, the Universe aligned itself to make this happen.
+Lucky me, I also had all that clarified butter /Ghee from the other day, so really, everything finally aligned to make this happen.

-Healthy garlic scallops, you don’t even have to worry about eating too much!
+Healthy scallops, you don’t even have to worry about eating too much!

 Then you can mop it up with some crusty bread or serve them with rice, asparagus, steamed vegetables, angel hair pasta and lots of lemon.
 Garlic spinach and pea puree are also lovely pairings.

-Important: make sure your scallops are completely patted dry very well on paper towels.
+Important: make sure your scallops are completely patted dry well on paper towels!

-So: dry scallops, coated in a little bit of olive oil, seasoned well and then quickly seared in a hot cast iron skillet for no more than 1 to 2 minutes on each side.
+Simply coated in a little bit of olive oil, seasoned well and quickly seared in a hot skillet for no more than 1 to 2 minutes on each side.
 Easy, simple, perfect, deliciousness, right?

-Then you add your healthy clarified butter ghee, lots of garlic and a squeeze of fresh lemon juice to brighten it all up.
+Then you add your healthy clarified butter, lots of garlic and a squeeze of fresh lemon juice to brighten it all up.